Danielh21/NextJsUmbraco/README.md

 * Freedom for the content create to create nested routes
 * Custom URL namning
 * Handling of internal / external linking
+* Preview and view page redriect from umbraco to nextJS app.

 # Next.js + Umbraco Delivery API